sailakshmiv/SimpleGoApp/README.md

 curl http://ec2-67-202-47-54.compute-1.amazonaws.com:8080/
 Hello World from Distelli!
 </pre>
-Learn more about Distelli at https://www.distelli.com.
+Learn more about Distelli at: https://www.distelli.com.